Simple Badge Release

 Follow these steps:

-1. In the Admin Console, go to the Service Client's Simple Badge Release tab.
+1. In the Admin Console, go to the Service Agent's Simple Badge Release tab.

 2. Select Add.